 Campaigners call for better cycle lanes after French student killed on Boris Bike near Aldgate

-A protest ride was staged along the “suicidal” junction where a French student on a Boris Bike
+A protest ride was staged along the “suicidal” junction where a French student on a Boris Bike was killed.

 Campaigners from the London Cycling Campaign and their local branch, Tower Hamlets Wheelers, took to their bikes last Friday, exactly a week after the death of Philippine De Gerin-Ricard, to call for clearer segregated cycle lanes.